 (410) 706-7352| email@example.com

-Eric is part of a team at CHHS that travels nationwide to deliver “Maximizing Organizational Resiliency: COOP for Public Entities,” a two-day management-level training course designed to provide state, local, territorial, and tribal entities with the knowledge and tools necessary to design effective, all-hazards COOP Plans.
-As of 2019, Eric has conducted over 100 trainings comprising over 2000 total students cumulatively.
+Eric leads a team at CHHS that travels nationwide to deliver “Maximizing Organizational Resiliency: COOP for Public Entities,” a two-day, comprehensive, management-level training course intended to provide state, local, territorial, and tribal entities with the knowledge and tools necessary to design effective, all-hazards COOP Plans.
+As of 2022, Eric has conducted over 150 trainings comprising over 2000 total students cumulatively.

 While at the Maxwell School, in May 2008, Eric was part of a six-student team that consulted the U.S. House Homeland Security Committee on the current state of security screening effectiveness on mass transit systems.
 Shortly after, in July 2008, he earned Executive Certificates in Counter-terrorism Studies and Arab Culture and Environment from the Interdisciplinary Center at Herzliya, Israel.

 Eric completed his undergraduate coursework at SUNY-Oswego in 2004, earning BAs in Political Science and Criminal Justice.